clickbar/laravel-magellan/README.md

 - EWKB
 - EWKT
-- GeoJSON
+- GeoJson

-These are also used to format our data classes to strings, convert the return value from the database (which comes in EWKB format) and output our data to the frontend as GeoJSON for example.
+These are also used to format our data classes to strings, convert the return value from the database (which comes in EWKB format) and output our data to the frontend as GeoJson for example.

 > **Note**
 > In the following we will use EWKB & WBK or EWKT & WKT interchangeably, even though we always use the extended version of each.

-The config file allows you to customize which representation you would like to be used eg. for default string conversion on our data classes, where GeoJSON is otherwise the default.
+The config file allows you to customize which representation you would like to be used eg. for default string conversion on our data classes, where GeoJson is otherwise the default.

 ```php
 $point = Point::makeGeodetic(51.087, 8.76);